 The toc variable in frontmatter has priority.
 If it is set to false then tableOfContents in the config file is ignored.
-Depending on your usage, you can not use it in the config file and set it for individual pages.
-Otherwise, it can be enabled for all pages and disabled for specific pages in the frontmatter.
+You skip it in the config file and set it for individual pages or enable it for all pages and disable it for specific pages in their frontmatter.

 Not Found or 404.html

-The 404.html has two optional parameters and both support markdown:
+The 404.html page has two optional parameters and both support markdown:

 notFoundHeader: 404 page title